 A SIP for a service area has two main obligations:

-- connecting premises to its networks
+- connect premises to its networks

-- supplying an eligible service to consumers.
+- supply an eligible service to consumers.

 Sometimes it may not be reasonable for the SIP to connect premises to a fixed-line network.
-In this case it must provide fixed-wireless or satellite technology at certain upload and download speeds.
+In this case, it must provide fixed-wireless or satellite technology at certain upload and download speeds.

-- 25 Mbps for peak downloads
+- 25 Mbps for downloads

-- 5 Mbps for peak uploads.
+- 5 Mbps for uploads.

 These baseline speeds apply across all network technologies.
 It is expected that SIPs will supply higher speeds on fixed-line networks.
 The government has additional speed and coverage targets for NBN Co.

 For fixed-line and fixed wireless networks, the services supplied by SIPs should enable RSPs to provide consumers with the ability to make and receive voice calls.
 SIPs are not required to supply standalone voice services.

 This will ensure that SIP networks can support voice services.
 However, in areas where an SIP only supplies satellite technology, voice services may be available from other carriers.